-Midwifery Care is $2300 with a $200 discount if you are self-pay or your insurance doesn’t cover my services.
+Midwifery Care for 2015 births is $2300 with a $200 discount if you are self-pay or your insurance doesn’t cover my services.
 This fee covers prenatal care, birth care, birth supplies, use of a tub if desired, newborn exam, newborn metabolic testing, newborn hearing screening and postpartum care.
 If you transfer care or are transferred during labor a pro-rated portion will be refunded.

 (Unfortunately those due in/after 2016 will see a $200 price increase.
 This will mean a total price of $2300 for those that pay by 6 weeks after their birth, which is still significantly less than other midwives charge. )

 It does not cover labs, ultrasounds or Rhogam.
 I try to be a good steward with your money if you don’t have health insurance and can generally do all the basic prenatal lab work for $20-$50.

 If you choose to birth at the Great Expectations birth suite there is a $750 “facility fee” in addition to the midwifery care charge.
 If you saw a doctor for your birth you would have a separate fee for your doctor care in addition to a hospital charge…and probably a nursery charge, and epidural charge, and anesthesiologist and pediatrician charge and pharmacy charge.

 None of the insurance companies will currently pay for the Great Expectations “facility fee” although all flexible spending accounts have covered this so far.

 Unfortunately, Utah Medicaid does not cover either home or birth suite births, so I’m sorry but I cannot accept Medicaid clients.

 Blue Cross Blue Shield (BCBS) is the insurance company that is most supportive of out-of-hospital births in Utah.
 I always give first birth spot preference to established clients and then to women with BCBS insurance.